History of the Argentina national basketball team

-The Argentina national basketball team represents Argentina in basketball international competitions, and is controlled by the Argentine Basketball Federation.
-(Confederación Argentina de Basquetbol).
+The Argentina men's national basketball team represents Argentina in basketball international competitions, and is controlled by the Argentine Basketball Confederation (CAB, for Confederación Argentina de Basquetbol).
 The national team was formed in 1921, playing its first game v.
 Uruguay that same year.

 Argentina's national basketball team remains among the most successful in the Americas.
-It is the only national team in the FIBA Americas zone that has won the quintuplet crown: FIBA World Cup (they won the first edition, in 1950), Olympic Gold Medal (2004) (the highest honor and most important title of Argentina in the history of Argentina Basketball Men's Senior National Team), FIBA Diamond Ball (2008), FIBA AmeriCup (2001 and 2011) and Pan American Gold Medal (1995, 2019 and 2023).
+It is the only national team in the FIBA Americas zone that has won the quintuplet crown: FIBA Basketball World Cup (they won the first edition, in 1950), Olympic Gold Medal (2004) (the highest honor and most important title of Argentina in the history of Argentina Basketball Men's Senior National Team), FIBA Diamond Ball (2008), FIBA AmeriCup (2001 and 2011) and Pan American Gold Medal (1995, 2019 and 2023).
 They have also won 13 South American Basketball Championships, as well as many youth championships.

 The Argentine representative was also the first to defeat a United States national team with a full squad of NBA players.
 They did so by 87–80 in the 2002 FIBA World Championship held in Indianapolis.